PEOPLE WITH SPECIAL NEEDS

-The center has three divisions to better serve children, teens, young adults, and adults:
+The center has two divisions to better serve our participants:

 Our programs are facilitated by educators and social workers with low participant-to-staff ratios.
 Our staff is comprised of experienced professionals who possess a combination of clinical and recreational skills in the fields of social work, special education, and psychology.
 These highly-qualified professionals work with Long Island and Queens children, teens, and adults with a variety of special needs including, but not limited to, Autism Spectrum Disorders (ASD) and Attention Deficit Hyperactivity Disorder (ADHD).
 An individual assessment is required to determine appropriate placement.